Juninho000/Statistical-Calculator/README.md

 #### EN

-Statistical Calculator that calculates the mean, variance, standard deviation and coefficient of variation.
+Matrix Calculator, performs addition, subtraction, multiplication and identity matrix.

-A small project developed as an evaluative work for the college.
+Another small project developed as an evaluative work for the college.